-8.2 RETURN AIR
+8.1 RETURN AIR

-- 8.1.1 Room-sealed appliances may be installed without return air ducting, provided that the path between the return air grille and the appliance return air inlet is protected in such a manner that the required air-flow will be maintained at all times.
-The return air grille MUST have a free area of not less than 1400cm2 (217in2).
-It is recommended that the return air duct not be routed directly from the main living area, but from a convenient central area serving the remainder of the dwelling. - 8.1.2 The return air system should be constructed of fire-resistant material.
-The flue shall not be run through an area serving as a return air plenum.
+- 8.1.1 A room-sealed heater can be installed without positive return air ducting, provided that the path between the return air grille and the heater return air inlet is protected in such a manner that the required airflow is maintained at all times (BS5864). - 8.1.2 The return air grille MUST have a free area of not less than 900 cm2 (140 in2).
+It is recommended that the return air duct not be routed directly from the main living area, but from a convenient central area serving the remainder of the dwelling. - 8.1.3 The return air system should be constructed of fire-resistant material where used.
 It is extremely important that the correct size of return air grilles and ducting is used.
-The return air duct area should not be less than 750cm2 (116.25in2).
-If flexible duct is used the duct diameter should not be less than 350mm (14") diameter. - 8.1.3 An adequate and unobstructed return air path is essential from areas not served by a directly ducted return and to which warm air is delivered.
-All such rooms should be fitted with relief grilles which have a free area of 0.0088m2/kW (1in2/250Btu/h) of heat supplied to the room.
-The only exceptions are kitchens, bathrooms and WC's. - 8.1.4 The return air duct should allow for ease of removal for access to the flue. - 8.1.5 All duct work in the room or internal space in which the heater is installed shall be mechanically secured and sealed with ducting tape. - 8.1.6 This unit is also designed to use a side return air kit.
+The return air duct area should not be less than 450 cm2 (70 in2).
+If flexible duct is used the duct diameter should not be less than 300 mm (12") diameter. - 8.1.4 An adequate and unobstructed return air path is essential from areas not served by a directly ducted return and to which warm air is delivered.
+All such rooms should be fitted with relief grilles which have a free area of 0.0088 m2/kW (1 in2/250 Btu/h) of heat supplied to the room.
+The only exceptions are kitchens, bathrooms and WCs. - 8.1.5 The return air duct should allow for ease of removal for access to the flue. - 8.1.6 All duct work in the room or internal space in which the heater is installed shall be mechanically secured and sealed with ducting tape. - 8.1.7 If a return air duct is not to be fitted, the top of the unit must be suitably guarded to prevent blockage.